 2 teaspoons ground cinnamon

 large (5-quart) mixing bowl

 sheet pan, lined with baking mat or foil

-7. Bake 20—25 minutes, or until golden brown.
+7. Bake about 18 minutes until golden brown.

 NOTES & TIPS

 • Try using both a sweet and a tart apple together, such as a Gala with a Granny Smith.